Searching for Gita, the Little Pearl: Part 16

 Mrs. Hargrove got nose to nose with Mrs. Harrington, hands on her hips, posturing aggressively.
 "I see what you're up to, Lydia, and it won't work.
 You're trying to spy on me.
 Who's paying you?
-On second thought, ever mind, just get out."
-With that she grabbed her by the shoulders, turned her around, and shoved her out the door.
+On second thought, never mind, just get out."
+With that, she grabbed her by the shoulders, turned her around, and shoved her out the door.
 Then she locked it and returned to her chair behind the counter.

 Raymond's Grave Concern

-"Thank you Mrs. Harrington."
-Raymond Hargrove returned the receiver down on it's cradle, his face ashen, his eyes downcast in worry.
+"Thank you, Mrs. Harrington."
+Raymond Hargrove returned the receiver down on its cradle, his face ashen, his eyes downcast in worry.
 The cop manning the front desk at the station took a look at Raymond with concern.

 "Hey, Ray, you okay, man?"

 "Yeah...no.
 I'm off my shift now but if anyone calls asking for me, give them my home and my mother's phone numbers."
-With that he left and drove to his mother's grocery store.
+With that, he left and drove to his mother's grocery store.
 He found the door wide open.
-He'd expected it to be locked like Mrs. Harrington said.
-Usually he wouldn't have paid her any heed, knowing about her gossipy ways, her penchant for adulterous relationships, and her recent divorce - a scandal that rocked the community and set tongues to wagging.
+He'd expected it to be locked as Mrs. Harrington said.
+Usually, he wouldn't have paid her any heed, knowing about her gossipy ways, her penchant for adulterous relationships, and her recent divorce - a scandal that rocked the community and set tongues to wagging.
 But there was something in her voice that made him think she was telling the truth.
 And considering his mother's recent, unsettling behavior, and the head injuries she'd suffered, it wasn't that far-fetched really.
 But here it was, the door was open.

 "Ma, you here?
 It's me, Raymond."
 There was no answer.
 His stomach sank as he noticed her filthy teeth on the counter.
 His mother was not in her chair.
 The cash register was open but there seemed to be no money missing.
 Not thinking straight he said, "Oh, please, God, please tell me she hasn't been robbed."

 He went into her little apartment looking for her.
 The heavy drapes were still drawn, which wasn't completely unusual.
-But a few days worth of half eaten meals were still on the table, dirty dishes in the sink and on the counters and stove, and the stench of garbage spilling over under the sink.
+But a few days worth of half-eaten meals were still on the table, dirty dishes in the sink and on the counters and stove, and the stench of garbage spilling over under the sink.
 He went to the bathroom and bedroom - which were also a mess - calling for her, but he didn't find her.
 His fears of a robbery and kidnapping still worried him.
 He called Cooper, his partner.